merchant service providers and getting the customer experience right in a competitive market

 about Max Worrall

-Max is a business development manager at encompass, working with payment service providers, energy and defence companies to identify process improvements and solutions within their KYC and AML compliance functions.
-Max has experience working alongside Financial and Professional service firms, supporting them in adopting SaaS platforms and data visualisation tools to unlock the full value of their data, and improve efficiency, accuracy and reliability of their processes.
+Max leads our General Markets Sales team at Encompass.
+Prior to that, he was a Business Development Manager, working with payment service providers, energy and defence companies to identify process improvements and solutions within their KYC and AML compliance functions.
+Max has experience of working alongside financial and professional service firms, supporting them in adopting SaaS platforms and data visualisation tools to unlock the full value of their data the and improve efficiency, accuracy and reliability of their processes.

 Connect with Max on LinkedIn.